 In June 2016, the FASB issued ASU 2016-13 Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 This Update, and subsequent clarifying guidance issued, is intended to improve financial reporting by requiring timelier recording of credit losses on financial instruments.
 It requires an organization to measure all expected credit losses for financial assets held at the reporting date.
-Financial institutions and other organizations will use forwardlooking information to better estimate their credit losses.
+Financial institutions and other organizations will use forwardlooking information to estimate their credit losses.
 Additionally, the ASU amends the accounting for credit losses on available-for-sale debt securities and purchased financial assets with credit deterioration.
-For public companies that are not SEC filers, it will take effect for fiscal years beginning after December 15, 2020, and interim periods within those fiscal years.
-Early application will be permitted for all organizations for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018.
-The Association is in the process of evaluating what effects the guidance may have on the statements of financial condition and results of operations.
+For public companies that are not SEC filers, it will take effect for fiscal years beginning after December 15, 2022, and interim periods within those fiscal years.
+Early application will be permitted for all organizations for fiscal years, and interim periods within those fiscal years, beginning after December 31, 2018.
+Evaluation of any possible effects the guidance may have on the statements of financial condition and results of operations is in progress.

 In February 2016, the FASB issued ASU 2016-02 Leases (Topic 842).
 This Update, and subsequent clarifying guidance issued, requires organizations that lease assets to recognize on the balance sheet the assets and liabilities for the rights and obligations created by those leases.
-Leases will be classified as either finance leases or operating leases.
-This distinction will be relevant for the pattern of expense recognition in the income statement.
-The amendments will be effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years for public business entities.
-The Association will implement the guidance in first quarter 2019 using the practical expedients and does not expect a material impact to the financial statements.
+Leases are classified as either finance leases or operating leases.
+This distinction is relevant for the pattern of expense recognition in the income statement.
+Lessor accounting guidance is largely unchanged from the previous standard.
+The Update also eliminates leveraged lease accounting but allows existing leveraged leases to continue their current accounting until maturity, termination or modification.
+The amendments were effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years, for public business entities.